NHPatterson/wsireg/docs/image.rst

 All supported formats
 """""""""""""""""""""
 wsireg supports 2D images that read in using the python tifffile or czi file library through dask and zarr.
-We have started to implement support using aicsimageio but found that default chunking was not always appropriate for tested whole slide images.
+We started to implement support using aicsimageio but found that default chunking was not always appropriate for tested whole slide images.
 For now, the supported formats are: